-- Vitmin B12/folate deficiency could suggest peripheral neuropathy or chronic alcoholism.
+- Vitamin B12/folate deficiency could suggest peripheral neuropathy or chronic alcoholism.

-- Lliver function tests/coagulation studies may be done in chronic alcoholism.
+- Liver function tests/coagulation studies may be done in chronic alcoholism.

-Xrays help to confirm and stage disease and tell whether active disease is active.
-Osteopenia, periarticular fragmentation of bone, subluxations, dislocations and fractures are usual findin in xray of Charot joint depending on destruction of the joint.
+Xrays help to confirm and stage disease and tell whether the disease is active.
+Osteopenia, periarticular fragmentation of bone, subluxations, dislocations, and fractures are usual finding in x-ray of Charcot joint depending on the destruction of the joint.

 MRI allows for anatomic imaging of the area.
 It also may help to distinguish between osteomyelitis and Charcot arthropathy.